AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 Data and algorithms can be found in the folder 'Augmentations/IdentifierSemantification'.

-0) For the creation of the formula identifier semantification catalog (Table III) see the 'Identifier Class Semantics Distributions' section with the script
+0) For the creation of the formula identifier semantification catalog (paper Table III) see the 'Identifier Class Semantics Distributions' section with the script
 ```
 extract_surroundingtext_multiprocess.py
 ```